zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 ## Cors handling

-* **apiml.service.corsEnabled**

 By default, CORS are disabled in the API Gateway for the Gateway routes `api/v1/gateway/**`.
 Allowing CORS for the Gateway is necessary to enable CORS at the service level.
 Use the following procedure to enable CORS.

 **Follow these steps:**

-    1. Open the file `<Zowe install directory>/components/api-mediation/bin/start.sh`.
+1. Open the file `<Zowe instance directory>/instance.env`.
-    2. Find the line that contains the `-Dapiml.service.corsEnabled=false` parameter and set the value to `true`.
+2. Find the property `APIML_CORS_ENABLED` and set the value to `true`.
 3. Restart Zowe&trade.

 Requests through the Gateway now contain a CORS header.

 ## Encoded slashes

-* **apiml.service.allowEncodedSlashes**

 By default, the API Mediation Layer accepts encoded slashes in the URL path of the request.
 If you are onboarding applications which expose endpoints that expect encoded slashes you must keep the default configuration.
 We recommend that you change the property to `false` if you do not expect the applications to use the encoded slashes.

 Use the following procedure to reject encoded slashes.

 **Follow these steps:**

-    1. Open the file `<Zowe install directory>/components/api-mediation/bin/start.sh`.
+1. Open the file `<Zowe instance directory>/instance.env`.
-    2. Find the line that contains the `-Dapiml.service.allowEncodedSlashes=true` parameter and set the value to `false`.
+2. Find the property `APIML_ALLOW_ENCODED_SLASHES` and set the value to `false`.
 3. Restart Zowe&trade.

 Requests with encoded slashes are now rejected by the API Mediation Layer.